Raffaelbdl/kitae/README.md

 ## Overview

-Kitae is designed as a polyvalent RL library.
-The goal is to make agents creation easier, as well as training and evaluating.
+Kitae is designed as a polyvalent toolbox library for reinforcement learning.
+The goal is to simplify all steps of the process, from agent creation, to training and evaluating them.

-Kitae's goals is also to make it easier to use agents in single or multi-agent setups, as well as vectorized environments.

-For research purposes, please use the original implementations for comparison.
+One main feature of Kitae, is that it is designed to simplify working in vectorized settings with multiple instances of a environment.

 ## Example Usage
 ```python